 Resources › For Students and Parents SAT Scores for Admission to SUNY A Side-By-Side Comparison of College Admissions Data for Each Campus Share Flipboard Email Print The State University of New York at New Paltz. crz4mets2 / Wikimedia Commons For Students and Parents Test Prep SAT Test Prep Test Prep Strategies Test Registration Study Skills ACT Test Prep GRE Test Prep LSAT Test Prep Certifications Homework Help Private School College Admissions College Life Graduate School Business School Law School Distance Learning View More by Allen Grove Dr. Allen Grove is an Alfred University English professor and a college admissions expert with 20 years of experience helping students transition to college.
 Updated July 22, 2019 When applying to colleges within the State Universities of New York (SUNY) system, good SAT or ACT scores are crucial.
 However, it may not be clear what scores count as good, especially when it comes to applying to state schools like those in the SUNY system as opposed to colleges in the Ivy League or top liberal arts colleges.
 Fast Facts: SUNY SAT Scores Binghamton University has the highest average SAT scores in the SUNY system; Buffalo State University has the lowest.Fashion Institute of Technology, Purchase College, and SUNY Potsdam have test-optional admissions.The majority of SUNY students earned SAT scores that are above the national average.
 Comparison of SAT Scores for SUNY Students If you're wondering if you have the SAT scores you'll need to get into one of the four-year SUNY colleges and universities, here's a side-by-side comparison of scores for the middle 50% of enrolled students.
 If your scores fall within or above these ranges, you're on target for admission to one of these public universities in New York State.
 SUNY SAT Score Comparison (mid 50%) School ERW 25% ERW 75% Math 25% Math 75% Albany 550 630 550 630 Alfred State 470 580 480 590 Binghamton 650 710 660 730 Brockport 510 590 510 590 Buffalo 570 650 590 680 Buffalo State 400 510 460 530 Cobleskill 430 550 430 540 Cortland 530 600 530 600 Env.
 Science/Forestry 560 660 560 650 Farmingdale 500 580 510 580 Fashion Institute - - - - Fredonia 490 590 480 580 Geneseo 560 650 560 650 Maritime College 535 620 540 640 Morrisville 430 520 420 520 New Paltz 550 640 540 630 Old Westbury 480 553 470 500 Oneonta 460 590 450 590 Oswego 540 620 530 620 Plattsburgh 540 620 510 610 Polytechnic 490 660 510 690 Potsdam - - - - Purchase 550 650 510 620 Stony Brook 600 680 630 740 ERW=Evidence-Based Reading and Writing As an example of what these numbers mean, the middle 50% of students who entered SUNY Albany had an SAT evidence-based reading score between 550 and 630.
 This tells us that 25% scored a 550 or lower, and the top 25% scored a 630 or higher.
 Similarly, the middle 50% of students scored between a 550 and 630 on the math section.
 This means that 25% scored a 550 or lower, and at the upper end, 25% scored a 630 or higher.
 SUNY and Holistic Admissions Although SAT and ACT are important, they are not the only factors the admissions folks will use when determining whether or not a student will be accepted to a SUNY campus.
 In fact, some of the SUNY schools like Potsdam do not even require applicants to submit their scores at all.
 These test-optional universities recognize the limits and biases linked to standardized tests, and they instead evaluate students based their academic records and holistic measures.
 For nearly all SUNY programs, a strong academic record will be the most important part of your application.
 The admissions folks will want to see that you have earned high grades in challenging college preparatory classes.
 IB, Advanced Placement, and dual enrollment classes can all play an important role on this front, for success in challenging courses is the best predictor of an applicant's potential for college success.
 Numerical data, however, is just one part of the SUNY application.
 The admissions officers will also want to see a winning essay, meaningful extracurricular activities and good letters of recommendation.
 Fine art and performing art applicants are likely going to need to submit a portfolio or audition, and other specialized programs may have additional application requirements.
 In general the SUNY schools do not require SAT Subject Tests or the optional writing sections of the SAT or ACT, but be sure to check the specific requirements for the school and program to which you are applying.
 Also, requirements can be different for international and home-schooled students.
-Data Source: National Center for Education Statistics Continue Reading Compare ACT Scores for SUNY Campuses Compare SAT Scores for Ivy League Admissions Compare SAT Scores for Admission to Tennessee Colleges and Universities How Competitive Is SUNY College at Geneseo's Admissions Process?
-How Competitive Is Quinnipiac University's Admissions Process?
+Data Source: National Center for Education Statistics Continue Reading Compare ACT Scores for SUNY Campuses How Competitive Is SUNY Albany's Admissions Process?
+Compare SAT Scores for Ivy League Admissions How Competitive Is Quinnipiac University's Admissions Process?
+How Competitive Is SUNY College at Geneseo's Admissions Process?
 How Competitive Is High Point University's Admissions Process?
-Compare SAT Scores for Admission to Illinois Colleges and Universities Compare ACT Scores for Admission to the Ivy League Schools Will Your SAT Scores Get You Into North Carolina's Top 15 Colleges?
-How Competitive Is University of Tampa's Admissions Process?
-How Competitive Is Flagler College's Admissions Process?
-How Competitive Is Binghamton University's Admissions Process?
-How Competitive Is Western Washington University's Admissions Process?
-What SAT Scores Do You Need to Get into One of the UC Schools?
-How Competitive Is Florida Atlantic University's Admissions Process?
+Compare SAT Scores for Admission to Tennessee Colleges and Universities How Competitive Is University at Buffalo's Admissions Process?
+How Competitive Is Duquesne University's Admissions Process?
+How Competitive Is Kennesaw State University's Admissions Process?
+How Competitive Is Wentworth Institute of Technology's Admissions Process?
 How Competitive Is Xavier University's Admissions Process?
+How Competitive Is University of Hartford's Admissions Process?
+How Competitive Is Stetson University's Admissions Process?
+Compare ACT Scores for Admission to the Ivy League Schools How Competitive Is Beloit College's Admissions Process?